Issue

 How our technologies are still our allies

-Are Our Liberties In Peril?
+Are Our Liberties in Peril?

 Author: Joshua Zeitz

 Facing a nearly invisible enemy, we all may be subjected to new kinds of government scrutiny.
-But past wars suggest the final result may be greater freedom.
+But previous wars suggest that the final result may be greater freedom.

-Fighting The Last War—and The Next
+Fighting The Last War, and the Next One

 Author: Fredric Smoler

-Our government called the terror attacks on our country an act of war and replied with a declaration of war on terrorism.
+Our government called the terrorist attacks on our country an act of war and replied with a declaration of war on terrorism.
 What can history teach us about our prospects in such a war?

-The Fire Last Time
+The Fire Last Time in Lower Manhattan

 Author: Nathan Ward